PGY1 Pharmacy Residency

 - Residents will be assigned to prepare a didactic lecture to present to pharmacy students from local schools of pharmacy APPE classes.
 This will be scheduled in the winter.

 - Residents will be assigned Journal Club presentations, Patient Case presentations and Drug Consults regularly throughout the year.
 The schedule coincides with the start of pharmacy student rotations.

 - Residents will also provide a continuing education lecture of their research project to members of the local pharmacy organizations and at a regional conference.

 - Residents will take an active role in precepting pharmacy students on rotation at Valley Children's Hospital.
 Once trained, residents will review pediatric core disease states with pharmacy students on rotations.

 - In addition to required core rotations, weekly service, and longitudinal experiences, residents will also be required to attend pediatric core lectures given by pharmacist preceptors.
 These lectures give residents an overview of pediatric disease states and they will be scheduled throughout the year.

 - The research project is also a required component of the residency.
-Residents will identify a research project on a relevant topic beneficial for the department, propose it to the hospital Investigational Review Board, carry out the study, and ultimately present the results at the Western States Conference for Pharmacy Residents, Fellows and Preceptors.
+Residents will identify a research project on a relevant topic beneficial for the department, propose it to the hospital Investigational Review Board, carry out the study and ultimately present the research project at a regional or national conference.

 Examination & Licensure